glotzerlab/hoomd-blue/README.md

 # HOOMD-blue

 HOOMD-blue is a general purpose particle simulation toolkit.
-It performs molecular dynamics simulations of particles with a variety of pair, bond, angle, and other potentials.
+It performs hard particle Monte Carlo simulations of a variety of shape classes, and molecular dynamics simulations of particles with a range of pair, bond, angle, and other potentials.
 HOOMD-blue runs fast on NVIDIA GPUs, and can scale across many nodes.
 For more information, see the [HOOMD-blue website](https://codeblue.umich.edu/hoomd-blue).

 # Installing HOOMD-blue